RomanovSci/interview.intraweb/readme.md

 6) Open `http://localhost:8000` in your browser

 ## Telegram
-For telegram bot configuration you should [to forward tunel](https://ngrok.com) your local machine or deploy project to server.
+For telegram bot configuration you should [to forward tunel](https://ngrok.com) your local machine or deploy the project.
-After forwording/deploying you should to set webhook for your telegram bot.
-Just send request to: `https://api.telegram.org/bot<TELEGRAM_TOKEN_HERE>/setWebhook?url=<PROJECT_URL>`
+After forwording/deploying you should to set webhook for telegram bot.
+Paste your telegram bot token to `.env` file (TELEGRAM_TOKEN property) and run the command: `php artisan bot:setup`